Often the best way to advance your career is to change jobs.

 Successful professionals don’t equate quitting with failure, but instead see it for what it is: an opportunity.
 Quitting and moving on to another position, company or even to strike out on your own should be a strategy for advancing your career.
 It’s also an opportunity to maintain and continue to build the relationships you have with those at your old company.
 If you leave with the good wishes of your former colleagues and manager you could find yourself working for or with them again at some point.

-- They quit for the right reasons (and those reasons aren’t personal)
+They leave for the right reasons (and those reasons aren’t personal)

 The best reason to quit one job for another is because you are making an upward career move–or a necessary lateral move–to give you the experience needed for that next upward move.
 Taking another job just to get out of your current one, because you don’t like your boss, for instance, is just wheel-spinning.
 Whenever you leave one position for another make sure you’re taking that step to move toward something, not away from something else.